- 1. Shoe size

 Varicose veins and hemorrhoids develop because the uterus's heavy weight and pressure can reduce blood flow from the lower part of the body, ACOG said.
 In addition, increased blood flow and a weakening of the blood vessels' lining can contribute to these conditions, Cackovic said.

 Usually, varicose veins and hemorrhoids go away within six to 12 months of the birth, Cackovic said.
 Pregnant women who want to prevent varicose veins from getting worse should exercise regularly, avoid sitting with their legs crossed for a long time, wear support hose, and avoid constipation by eating high-fiber foods and drinking plenty of liquids, ACOG said.

 A 1996 study in the journal Ultrasound in Obstetrics & Gynecology found that premenopausal women who had children had slightly larger uteruses than women who had never given birth, even after this postpartum period had passed.
-(Call it a pear on steroids, maybe?)
 However, it's perhaps inaccurate to call it permanent, just long-lasting, as the uterus will then shrink to an even smaller size after menopause.

 All women will have this separation at the late stages of pregnancy to make room for the growing belly.
 But by a year postpartum, somewhere between a third to more than two-thirds of women will retain some separation between their abdominal muscles, various studies suggest.

 17. You become a chimera